What is CUI? Definition, Examples, and How to Manage It

 How is CUI management changing?

 The importance of CUI management today is evident — especially in government-related industries.
 In May 2018, the senior official in charge of CUI at the time (Under Secretary of Defense for Intelligence) designated the Defense Counterintelligence Security Agency (DCSA) with DoD enterprise management of CUI.
-The moves’ objectives were to help foster department-wide prioritization of CUI, universal CUI assessment standards, a shared CUI data library, and CUI management training.
+The moves’ objectives were to help foster department-wide prioritization of CUI, universal assessment standards, a shared CUI data library, and CUI management training.

 The Cybersecurity Maturity Model Certification (CMMC) impacts how companies must manage CUI today.
 Gone are the days of casual “self-attestation” for CUI compliance verification.
-The CMMC requires all contractors to pass rigorous third-party audits proving adherence to the new CUI regulations.
+The CMMC requires all contractors to pass rigorous third-party audits proving adherence to the new regulations.

 Meeting these regulations requires a significant commitment from contractors, and many of the smaller players won’t have the resources needed to meet the new DoD requirements.